Pilaton/vscode-npm-lens-support/README.md

 - A visualized list of your dependencies and their versions.
 - Checking for new available versions of your dependencies.
-- Easy update of dependencies.
+- Easy update and removal of dependencies.
 - Displays basic information about a package.
 - Calculates the total size of your project.
 - Adapts to VS Code theme.